Movie Review: “The Fate of the Furious”

 Charlize Theron (+5pts)

 Baby Fight (+5pts)

 Cheesy & "Family" (-2pts)

-I do not want to spoil this for anyone, so I won't go into this with too much detail, but there is a scene in this movie (involving a baby) that was a blast to watch.
+I do not want to spoil this for anyone, so I won't go into this with too much detail, but there is a scene in this movie (involving a baby) that was an absolute blast to watch.
 It was so dumb, but in a badass, funny kind of way, which made it perfect for this kind of movie.
-I do not want to give it away in case any readers have not seen the movie and plans to, but know that it was a blast.
+I do not want to give it away in case anyone has not seen the movie and plans to, but know that it was a blast.
 All I have to say is Jason Stratham plus a baby equals a very entertaining scene.